Shared filesystem for a cluster

 Shared Filesystem Compatibility Table

-Currently, cluster shared filesystems can only be used in clusters.
-We are working to make virtiofs shared filesystems available for instances as well.
+Cluster shared filesystems can only be mounted in clusters today.
+We are working on making virtiofs available for instances too.

 Compute Type / SFS type